Medical expert of the article

 Premenstrual syndrome is also divided into stages.

-- Compensated: the symptoms of the disease do not progress with age, and with the onset of menstruation cease.
+- Compensated: symptoms of the disease do not progress with age and stop with the onset of menstruation.

-- Subcompensated: the severity of premenstrual syndrome with age is aggravated, the symptoms disappear only with the termination of menstruation.
+- Subcompensated: the severity of premenstrual syndrome worsens with age, symptoms disappear only with the cessation of menstruation.

-- Decompensated: the symptoms of premenstrual syndrome continue for several days after the termination of menstruation, and the intervals between cessation and the appearance of symptoms are gradually reduced.
+- Decompensated: PMS symptoms continue for several days after the cessation of menstruation, with the intervals between cessation and the onset of symptoms gradually decreasing.